One can hear the shape of ellipses of small eccentricity: Wave trace and Marvizi-Melrose parametrices

-\begin{rem} The Proposition does not rule out that there might exist two distinct $(1, q)$ orbits of $\Omega$ of the same length.
-It also does not imply that the set of lengths in $\lcal_{1, q}$ is finite, nor that the corresponding fixed point sets are clean, nor in the clean that the individual terms $e_{\gamma}(t)$ are spectral invariants.
-If $\Omega$ is isospectral to $E$, then $\hat{\sigma}_{1,q}^{\Omega}(t) = \hat{\sigma}_{1,q}^E(t)$.
-It is not apriori clear that the fixed point sets of the billiard map of $\Omega$ must clean, nor that $\mathcal L (\Omega) = \mathcal L (E)$, since cancellations may occur in the sums. \end{rem}
+\begin{rema} Proposition \ref{MMSPINVb} does not rule out that there might exist two distinct $(1, q)$ orbits of $\Omega$ of the same length.
+It also does not imply that the set of lengths in $\lcal_{1, q}$ is finite, nor that the corresponding fixed point sets are clean, nor in the clean case that the individual terms $e_{\gamma}(t)$ in \eqref{e gamma} are spectral invariants.
+If $\Omega$ is isospectral to $E$, it says that $\hat{\sigma}_{1,q}^{\Omega}(t) = \hat{\sigma}_{1,q}^E(t)$.
+It is not apriori clear that the fixed point sets of the billiard map of $\Omega$ must be clean, nor that $\mathcal L (\Omega) = \mathcal L (E)$, since cancellations may occur in the sums. \end{rema}